OT or PA: Which to Be?

 Becoming a PA is not cheap, and it’s not a walk in the park.
 Your earning potential will be higher at the end of it all—but you do need to factor in the time and money spent on schooling while your OT peers would be earning, saving, and investing.

 We created a graphic to help illustrate the actual cost of transitioning from OT to PA.
-As you can see, it does take over a decade until you would financially break even.
+As you can see, it typically takes over a decade to break even financially.

-Plus, if your complaints about OT involve bureaucratic red tape, working long hours, or feeling unappreciated, keep in mind that every healthcare profession tends to have those same complaints.
+Plus, if your gripes about OT involve bureaucratic red tape, working long hours, or feeling unappreciated, keep in mind that every healthcare profession tends to have those same complaints.

 Cost of transitioning from OT to PA